Funds Consolidation: Limits on New General Revenue Accounts, Special Funds and Dedications of Revenue

 Conversely, if your agency received an appropriation of revenue in GR (0001) that was dedicated to a new fund or account by the funds consolidation bill, the appropriation will be established in the new fund or account.

-Per section 14 of HB 3317, the Legislature can reduce the amount of revenues exceeding appropriations in a dedicated account to be made available for general governmental purposes on Aug.
-31, 2019.
-Section 14 amends Texas Government Code, Section 403.095 (b), (d) and (e) listing accounts not available for certification.
-Section 14 becomes effective Sept.
-1, 2019.
+Per section 13 of HB 2896, the Legislature can reduce the amount of revenues exceeding appropriations in a dedicated account to be made available for general governmental purposes on Aug.
+31, 2021.
+Section 13 amends Texas Government Code, Section 403.095 (b), (d) and (f) and becomes effective Sept.
+1, 2021.

 |07/16/2021||Updated to reflect changes by the 87th Legislature|